-Today, I found Italian Lake Park in Harrisburg, PA.
+Today, I found Italian Lake Park in Harrisburg, PA which is ideal for family photo sessions.
 This park is nothing if not picturesque, with a brick walkway, a small fountain and a bridge on one side.

 Whenever I'm scouting for locations, I always look for ways that a family, couple, or individual could be framed or situated within a shot.
 This overhanging tree is a perfect example of that.
 I also notice how we have access to a bench, should the ground be wet for sitting.